-The revelation that the bonnethead shark is an omnivore now has scientists wondering if other sharks might also be the same way.
+The revelation that the bonnethead is an omnivore now has scientists wondering if other sharks might also be the same way.

 Sharks are often portrayed as bloodthirsty carnivores always on the hunt for their next meal.
 But a new study has made a startling revelation that could forever change how at least some of these animals are perceived.